yegor256/datum/md/policy.md

     3 jobs if less than 512 points,
     8 if less than 2048,
     16 if less than 4096, 24 otherwise.
+  * The size of agenda doesn't matter if the job is a code review.

 <a name="4" href="#4">§4</a>
 "Fixed Budget."